shiwan-mangate/STOCK-DATA-PROCESSOR/README.md

 Run tests: `pytest tests/`.
 Lint: `black .`.

-## License
-MIT License.
-See [LICENSE](LICENSE) for details.

 ## Acknowledgments
-- Built with love by [Your Club Name].
+- Built with love by [QUANT-FINANCE COMMUNITY , NIT ROURKELA].
-- Thanks to yfinance, pandas, and the open-source community.
+- Thanks to yfinance AND the open-source community.

 For issues or features, open a GitHub issue.
-Let's make stock analysis accessible! 🚀
+Let's make stock analysis accessible!